anant-j/HTN-2019/React-Native-App/README.md

 Argon React Native features over 200 variations of components like buttons, inputs, cards, navigations etc, giving you the freedom of choosing and combining.
 All components can take variations in colour, that you can easily modify inside our theme file.

-You will save a lot of time going from prototyping to full-functional code, because all elements are implemented.
+You will save a lot of time going from prototyping to full-functional code, because all Notifications are implemented.
 We wanted the design process to be seamless, so switching from image to the real page is very easy to do.

 ### Components & Cards
 Argon React Native comes packed with a large number of components and cards.
 Putting together a mobile app has never been easier than matching together different components.
 From the profile screen to a settings screen, you can easily customise and build your screens.
 We have created multiple options for you to put together and customise into pixel perfect screens.